Tax Issues when moving from New Zealand to Canada

 Please be very careful where you get your advice from.
 We see many incorrect posts on internet forums.
 These people are often well meaning and simply telling the world what they did (or what they “got away with”).
 Filing a return and not having it challenged doesn’t imply acceptance.
 But most advice is out-right wrong and can get you in a lot of trouble.
+Even local accountants get this stuff wrong as they only know one side of the equation and have little knowledge of the Tax Treaty or tax issues on the other side.
 Please get professional, written, advice from an accountant that specializes in New Zealand and Canadian tax (like us).
 H&R Block doesn’t count!
 This advice may not be cheap, but it’s cheaper than getting it wrong!

 Some interesting things to start you off: